Aishwarya-Tonpe/cis6930sp24-assignment0/README.md

-NAME: AISHWARYA TONPE
+# NAME: AISHWARYA TONPE

-ASSIGNMENT DESCRIPTION:
+# ASSIGNMENT DESCRIPTION:
-THIS IS ASSIGNMENT 0 IN THE CIScis6930 DATA ENGINEERING CODE.
+THIS IS ASSIGNMENT 0 IN THE CIS6930 DATA ENGINEERING COURSE.
 THE ASSIGNMENT FOCUSES ON EXTRACTING DATA.
 IN THIS ASSIGNMENT GRAB AN INCIDENTS PDF FILE FORM THE NORMAN, OKLAHAMA POLICE DEPARTMENT'S WEBSITE AND THEN EXTRACT THE DATA FROM THIS PDF AND PRINT OUT THE DIFFERENT CATEGORIES OF THE INCIDENTS.